 Field Survey Methods

-Field surveys will include visual encounter surveys (VESs) for target species based on aquatic habitat associations and established or recommended protocols.
+Field surveys will include visual encounter surveys (VESs) for target species based on aquatic habitat associations and established or recommended methods.
+Survey methods and frequencies were developed based on available survey guidance, species-specific recommendations, and the information needs of the relicensing process.
+The proposed surveys are intended to characterize the presence, distribution, habitat use, and life-stages of target species within the Study Area and provide information sufficient to support an analysis of Project-related effects.
+The study is not intended to satisfy all species-specific occupancy determination protocols or presence/absence survey requirements that may apply in other contexts.
 Appropriate scientific permitting (e.g., handling permit, scientific collecting permit) for ESA-listed species will be sought from the U.S. Fish and Wildlife Service (USFWS) and California Department of Fish and Wildlife (CDFW) prior to initiating surveys.

 For all target species except Yosemite toad, surveyors will conduct a total of three VESs at the survey locations included in Table 1.
+For Yosemite toad, a single spring survey will be conducted because breeding is concentrated within a relatively narrow seasonal window; a spring survey during suitable breeding conditions is the most effective period for detecting adults, egg masses, and/or larvae.
 Exact timing for each survey will be determined based on the target species’ breeding seasons and environmental conditions (e.g., snowmelt, temperature, and accessibility) for that year.
 Surveys for multiple target species may be conducted concurrently based on elevational or target species ranges.
 For instance, the North Fork Stanislaus River near the Wakalu Hep Yo Campground Area has the potential for four target species (Table 1).

 Habitat conditions will be recorded during each survey with notes relevant to each target species, such as habitat type, stream type (i.e., perennial, intermittent, or ephemeral), aquatic and terrestrial vegetation, stream gradient, stream bankfull width estimates, aquatic substrate, water temperature, stream channel characteristics, water clarity, and presence of potential predators.
 Additionally, during all targeted field surveys, incidental observations of all amphibian or aquatic reptile species will be noted and detailed data will be collected (e.g., location, life stage, habitat description).

 Yosemite Toad.
-VESs will be conducted following standard protocols for Yosemite toad outlined in Brown et al. (2012) and Brown and Olsen (2013).
-Surveys will target the species’ breeding season when egg masses, tadpoles, and/or breeding adults could be present.
-One survey will be conducted targeting the species’ breeding period, concurrent with a Sierra Nevada yellow-legged frog survey.
+The VES will be conducted using survey methods and recommendations for Yosemite toad outlined in Brown et al. (2012 and 2015) and Brown and Olsen (2013).
+One survey in one calendar year will be conducted, targeting the species’ breeding season when egg masses, tadpoles, and/or breeding adults could be present.
+It will be timed concurrent with the first Sierra Nevada yellow-legged frog survey.

-The U.S. Department of Agriculture, Forest Service (Forest Service) and USFWS (2014 and 2017) Programmatic Biological Opinions provide the most recent formal guidance specific to Forest Service lands and a framework for survey methods to understand the distribution of Yosemite toads and Sierra Nevada yellow-legged frogs and inform potential Project effects.
-These Programmatic Biological Opinions require three VESs over three separate calendar years, with at least one survey during a water year where snowpack is ≥80% of normal, to determine the site is unoccupied.
-Biologists will coordinate with the Forest Service regarding any existing survey data for Yosemite toad.
-If prior surveys have been conducted, these data will be used in conjunction with this Study to make an occupancy determination, if feasible.

 Foothill Yellow-legged Frog.
-VESs will be conducted following standard protocols for foothill yellow-legged frogs outlined in Peek et al. (2017).
-Three surveys will be conducted in one year between early spring and early fall to target and document all life stages of the species: adults, subadults, tadpoles, and egg masses.
+VESs will be conducted using survey methods and recommendations for foothill yellow-legged frogs outlined in Peek et al. (2017).
+Three surveys will be conducted in one calendar year between early spring and early fall to target and document all life stages of the species: adults, subadults, tadpoles, and egg masses.

 California Red-legged Frog.
-VESs will be conducted following daysurvey methods described in USFWS (2005).
-Surveys will be conductedconcurrently with surveys for foothill yellow-legged frogs at sites with suitable aquatic habitat.
+VESs will be conducted following daytime and, where feasible, nighttime survey methods and recommendations described in USFWS (2005).
+Three daytime surveys will be conducted at sites with suitable habitat, with survey timing aligned with foothill yellow-legged frog and northwestern pond turtle surveys to the extent practicable.
+During the daytime survey, surveyors will assess if the site can be feasibly surveyed at nighttime as well (e.g., safely surveyable based on terrain, access, and water safety).
+If it is deemed feasible, up to three nighttime surveys will be conducted following the daytime survey.